Kopaonik - Ski Area Guide

 Kopaonik Season Dates

-We do not have a confirmed opening date for Kopaonik.
+We have no confirmed season dates for Kopaonik.

 Usual opening - Mid Dec.